Get insider access

 Sennheiser HD 800 S

-The Sennheiser HD 800 S are better headphones for neutral sound than the Focal Clear Mg.
-While both headphones are very comfortable, the Sennheiser have a more neutral sound profile and a larger, more spacious soundstage.
-However, the Focal have a better build quality.
+Both the Sennheiser HD 800 S and Focal Clear Mg are premium open-backs geared at audiophiles.
+While both headphones are very comfortable, the Sennheiser have a larger, more spacious soundstage.
+However, the Focal have a better build quality and a warmer treble, if that's your preference.

 Focal Celestee